BinaryIgor/Connector/README.md

 # Connector
-Tool for using network protocols.
+Simple cli tool for using network protocols.

 ## Usage
 ```